Already booked? Sign in or create an account

 If we consider that, because of your health circumstances your booked cruise presents a health risk to you or others, we will contact you to explain our reasons and discuss any available options.

 Please note that we may share with or receive from third party medical service providers any health information and/or samples you provide to us for the purpose of assessing your fitness for sailing at any stage in the booking process, prior to attending the port, at the port, and during your cruise.

 Denial of Boarding

-If you are denied boarding for any of the reasons above, you will be entitled to choose between a refund for the full value of your cruise, or a Future Cruise Certificate for the cruise fare you paid, and a full refund of any additional purchases.
+If you are denied boarding for any of the reasons above, you will be entitled to choose between a refund for the full value of your cruise, or a Future Cruise Certificate for the cruise fare you paid, and a full refund of any additional purchases from us.

 If we require that you take a test for COVID-19, you must ensure that you continue to take reasonable precautions to protect your health between the time of the test and arriving at the port for your cruise.
 If you feel unwell before your cruise, we ask you not to come to the port for your cruise.

 Mandatory pre-boarding health screenings will be conducted at the port and special health and safety procedures will be in place during boarding.
 These procedures are important, and you must comply with all signs and instructions given to you in the port.
 Failure to do so will be a breach of your contract with us and may result in denial of boarding with no compensation of any kind payable.